karlprink/Data-Scraper-and-CRM-Updater/peer review/peer review.md

+## Team A33 code review

+**This review reviews a disclosure code and is, therefore, intentionally not highly detailed.**

 ## Code Review

 This codebase presents a well-structured foundation, utilizing a consistent template across all components, which promotes readability and maintainability.
 Module names are logically chosen, and the code is well-commented, suggesting a strong adherence to clarity and quality standards.